SplendidStrontium/splendidstrontium.github.io/_posts/femputermanchine/2021-03-02-myrtle-viii.md

 ### MANDARC ###

-> THERE'S SOME OF THE CHEAP BRANDY I GOT --
+> THERE'S...
+UH.
+SOME OF THE CHEAP BRANDY I GOT --

 ### MYRTLE ###